Office-of-Digital-Innovation/California-State-Template-PHP/readme.txt

 ________________________________________

 Step 7 - Search Engine
-Create a search engine results page (SERP) or customize the sample serp.html.
-Open /ssi/search.html and enter your search engine ID at line 9 and line 21.
-Open serp.html and  enter your search engine ID at line 63.
+Create a search engine results page (SERP) or customize the sample serp.php.
+Open /ssi/search.php and enter your search engine ID at line 9 and line 21.
+Open serp.php and  enter your search engine ID at line 63.
 If you change the filename or location of your SERP, you'll need to update search.js, line 6, with your new path.

 ________________________________________

 Step 8 - Page Templates
 There are four (4) master template page layouts to choose from.
 A pages layout can be controlled by applying two (2) classes to the <body> element.
 By default pages will have the smaller banner area and single column.
 Adding a class of .primary will designate a page a landing page and use the taller header image.
 Adding a class of .two-column will add a sidebar on the right side of the page.
 You are free to mix and match .primary and .two-column classes to achieve the layout desired.
-For an inteactive demo please see the following sample page: /sample/page-templates.html
+For an inteactive demo please see the following sample page: /sample/page-templates.php

 ________________________________________